 The Demoulas supermarket chain is ripe with family history all rolled up into numerous Market Baskets.
-Demoulas Super Markets runs nearly 70 grocery stores under the Market Basket banner in Massachusetts and New Hampshire.
-One store still operates under the DeMoulas banner.
-The grocery retailer also manages real estate interests.
+Demoulas Super Markets runs some 70 grocery stores under the Market Basket banner in Massachusetts and New Hampshire.
 Market Basket supermarkets are typically located in shopping centers with other retail outlets, including properties owned by the company through its real estate arm, Retail Management and Development (RMD), Inc. Begun as a mom-and-pop grocery store, the chain has since transformed into a traditional, yet modern, concept.
 The business is run by CEO Arthur Demoulas.

-Demoulas operates 40 stores in Massachusetts and nearly 30 locations in New Hampshire.
-The chain plans to enter Maine with a Market Basket store in Biddeford that's slated to open in late 2013.
+Demoulas operates 40-plus stores in Massachusetts and nearly 30 locations in New Hampshire.
+The chain plans to enter Maine with a Market Basket store in Biddeford that's slated to open in 2014.

 The company was founded in 1954 when brothers George and Telemachus "Mike" Demoulas bought their parents' grocery store.
 The men agreed that, upon one brother's death, the other would care for the deceased's family and maintain the firm's 50-50 ownership.
 In 1990 George's family alleged that Mike had defrauded them of all but 8% of the company's stock.
 The 10-year court battle was decided in favor of George's family, giving it 51% of the company.
 By then Mike had resigned as CEO; he died in 2003 at age 82.